 “My earlier work was much more literal, but over time I’ve preferred to not ‘overwork’ the clay.
 With this looser style, collectors of my work will continue to notice something they hadn’t seen before, even if it’s just a partial fingerprint or smudge.
 These slight ‘imperfections’ are a reminder of the hands-on sculpting process, kept frozen in the finished bronze. . . .
 For me, it’s less about creating a perfect replica of the animal, and more about sculpting a narrative or moment in time.”

-Mick Doellinger is represented by Astoria Fine Art, Jackson, Wyoming; Fama Fine Art, Houston, Texas; InSight Gallery, Fredericksburg, Texas; McLarry Fine Art, Santa Fe, New Mexico; Mockingbird Gallery, Bend, Oregon; Settlers West Galleries Inc., Tucson, Arizona; the Sportsman’s Gallery, Charleston, South Carolina, and Beaver Creek, Colorado; and the Wykeham Gallery, Stockbridge, Hampshire, England.
+Mick Doellinger is represented by Astoria Fine Art, Jackson, Wyoming; Fama Fine Art, Houston, Texas; InSight Gallery, Fredericksburg, Texas; McLarry Fine Art, Santa Fe, New Mexico; Mockingbird Gallery, Bend, Oregon; Paderewski Fine Art, Beaver Creek, Colorado, and Nashville, Tennessee; Settlers West Galleries Inc., Tucson, Arizona; the Sportsman’s Gallery, Charleston, South Carolina; and the Wykeham Gallery, Stockbridge, Hampshire, England.